 While you're mapping out every touch point, consider this: You might have heard the phrase "solve for the customer."

-When you get into discussions about each stage and every touch point, continue to ask yourself questions like:
+When you get into discussions about each stage and every touch point, continue to ask yourself, "What would the customer want us to do here?"

-- What would the customer want us to do here? - How could we exceed their expectations? - How can we proactively build peaks into their experiences with us?
+How could you exceed their expectations?

+How can you proactively build peaks into their experiences with you?

-The more peaks, the more memories you'll create, the more stories your customers will remember, and the more they'll talk about your business, driving new and excited people to your doorstep.
+The more peaks, the more memories you'll create, the more stories your customers will remember and the more they'll talk about your business, driving new and excited people to your doorstep.

-Let's go down a level and look at what happens next at the marketing, sales, and customer service levels.
+Let's go down a level and look at what happens next at the marketing, sales and customer service levels.